 The innovative plug-in fuel cell drive combines the advantages of both zero-emission drive technologies and, thanks to its intelligent operating strategy, continuously optimises the use of both energy sources in line with the current operating situation.
 This is also influenced by the selected drive program: ECO, COMFORT or SPORT.

-There are four operating modes:
+The GLC F-CELL has four operating modes:

 The vehicle draws power from both energy sources.
 Power peaks are handled by the battery, while the fuel cell runs in the optimum efficiency range.